sigp/lighthouse/book/src/help_bn.md

           Subscribe to all subnets regardless of validator count.
 This will also advertise the beacon node as being long-lived subscribed to all subnets.
+      --supernode-data-column-publication-batch-interval <supernode-data-column-publication-batch-interval>
+          The delay in milliseconds applied by supernodes between the sending of each data column batch.
+For PeerDAS only.
+      --supernode-data-column-publication-batches <supernode-data-column-publication-batches>
+          Number of batches that supernodes split data columns into during publishing by a non-proposer.
+For PeerDAS only.
       --validator-monitor-auto
           Enables the automatic detection and monitoring of validators connected to the HTTP API and using the subnet subscription endpoint.
 This